 If we succeed in entering into one or more strategic alliances, our ability to execute our current operating plan will depend upon numerous factors, including, the performance of the strategic partners and collaborators with whom we may contract.
 Under these arrangements, our partners may control key decisions relating to the development, and assuming approval, commercialization, of our products.
 Such rights of our partners would limit our flexibility in considering development strategies and in commercializing our products.
-In addition, if we breach or terminate our strategic alliance agreements or if our strategic partners or, in the alternative and after a potentially unacceptable delay, develop our own internal sales and marketing capabilities to commercialize our products in the United States.
-If we fail to successfully develop these relationships, or if we or our partners fail to successfully develop or commercializing our products in a competitive and timely manner and would have a material adverse effect on the commercialization of our products.
+In addition, if we breach or terminate our strategic alliance agreements or if our strategic partners otherwise fail to conduct their activities in a timely manner, or if there is a dispute about our respective obligations, we may need to seek other partners or, in the alternative and after a potentially unacceptable delay, develop our own internal sales and marketing capabilities to commercialize our products in the United States.
+If we fail to successfully develop these relationships, or if we or our partners fail to successfully develop or commercialize any of our products, it may delay or prevent us from developing or commercializing our products in a competitive and timely manner and would have a material adverse effect on the commercialization of our products.